Go directly to the content

 • Long-term effects are not yet fully known, although red light has been used safely for years

-How do you use red light lamps?
+How to use red light lamps?

 • Distance: keep the panel about 10–30 cm from your skin.